wofr06/lesspipe/README.md

 - json			requires `jq`
 - device tree blobs	requires `dtc` (extension dtb or dts)

- Files in the html, xml and perl pod format are always rendered.
+ Files in the html and perl pod format are always rendered.
 Sometimes however the original contents of the file should be viewed instead.
  That can be achieved by appending a colon to the file name.
-If the correct file type (html, xml, pod) follows, the output can get colorized (see also the section below).
+If the correct file type (html, pod) follows, the output can get colorized (see also the section below).

  If the binary xmq is installed, then xml is rendered differently, so that